Yes, Virginia, that is Mr. T getting some sweet Nancy Reagan sugar for Christmas.

 "Christmas Is The Time To Say I Love You" - Billy Squier

-Bonus: UK post-punk band The Futureheads seem to agree with me that there was something special going on with the Christmases during the Reagan Administration.
-They’ve just released “Christmas Was Better In The 80’s” as a holiday single and I love it!
-While there aren’t any lyrical references to anything specific to the 80’s, I absolutely agree with the sentiment and the music is awesome.
+Non-80s, 80s-themed Bonus: UK post-punk band The Futureheads seem to agree with me that there was something special going on with the Christmases during the Reagan Administration.
+They released “Christmas Was Better In The 80s” as a holiday single in 2010 and I absolutely love it!
+While there aren’t exactly any lyrical references to anything specific to the 80s, I completely agree with the sentiment and the music is awesome.
 They came up with some pretty killer artwork too!